shapeshed/shapeshed.com/content/posts/curved_boxes_in_css.md

-{
-  "title": "Curved boxes in CSS",
-  "date": "2007-01-28T00:00:00+00:00",
++++
+date = "2007-01-28T00:00:00+00:00"
-  "description": "Curved boxes are straight forward to do in CSS.
-Here's a quick tutorial of how to achieve curved boxes in CSS and what's to come in CSS 3. ", "tags": [
+description = "Curved boxes are straight forward to do in CSS.
+Here's a quick tutorial of how to achieve curved boxes in CSS and what's to come in CSS 3. " tags = ["CSS", "XHTML"] title = "Curved boxes in CSS"

-    "CSS",
-    "XHTML"
-  ]
-}
++++

 ## What we want to achieve